anbguye/LLM-Router/README.md

 ---

 **Try it out!** Ask the router anything and watch it intelligently select the perfect model for your question.
-The system learns from each interaction to make better routing decisions over time.